CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 * Cloud application components tend to be more distributed to improve resiliency and, due to auto-scaling, virtual servers may have shorter lives and be more prolific.
 This changes how security policies need to be designed.
 	* This induces that very high rate of change that security tools must be able to manage (e.g. Servers with a lifespan of less than an hour).
 	* IP addresses will change far more quickly than on a traditional network, which security tools must account for.
 Ideally they should identify assets on the network by a unique ID, not an IP address or network name.
 	* Assets are less likely to exist at static IP addresses.
 Different assets may share the same IP address within a short period of time.
+Alerts and the Incident Response lifecycle may have to be modified to ensure that the alert is actionable in such a dynamic environment.
 Assets within a single application tier will often be located on multiple subnets for resiliency, further complicating IP-based security policies.
+Due to auto-scaling, assets may also be ephemeral, existing for hours or even minutes.
 On the upside, cloud architectures skew towards fewer services per server, which improves your ability to define restrictive firewall rules.
 Instead of a stack of services on a single virtual machine—as on physical servers where you need to maximize the capital investment in the hardware—it is common to run a much smaller set of services, or even a single service, on a virtual machine.

 ### SDN security benefits